 The sap may be colored with pigment, and objects may be decorated using one of hundreds of different techniques such as Maki-e (sprinkled gold, silver powders) and Raden (inlay shells).
 The cured sap is also a strong adhesive, is waterproof and extremely durable often lasting for future generations to use and enjoy.

 1. What is Urushi Made From?
-Think Toxic Trees
+Something Toxic

 To understand what Urushi is made from, you could start with the word.
 The word in English, lacquer, can be a bit misleading - "lacquer" it seems, is tossed about fairly freely in the English language.
 "Lacquer", actually refers to a wide variety of materials -- some that are man-made --- and some that are bug-made.
 Even shellac (lacquer), for example, also comes from a combination of the lac bug and commercial resin.
 So bugs and man... not at all Urushi.